 1.3 CONTINUE TO IMPROVE APPROVAL PROCESSES AND ASSISTANCE FOR SMALL BUSINESSES.

-Ninety-seven per cent of businesses in Vincent are categorised as small businesses, employing 0-19 people.
+97% of businesses in Vincent are categorised as small businesses, employing 0-19 people.

 As part of the Vincent Rebound Plan's recovery and rebound phase, the City partnered with the SBDC to identify ways to assist small businesses and streamline processes through the Small Business Friendly Approvals Program.